OnionIoT/Onion-Docs/Omega2/Projects/iot/thermal-printer-compact.md

-## Compact Thermal Printer
+## Compact Thermal Printer {#thermal-printer-compact}

-In this project, we'll build on the [Thermal Printer Project](#iot-thermal-printer).
+In this project, we'll build on the [Thermal Printer Project](#thermal-printer).
 The Expansion Dock is super handy, but not exactly a paragon of sleek design.
 Using the Mini Dock, we can reduce the wiring and cables needed to shrink the footprint by half!

 ![Thermal printer compact](./img/thermal-printer-2-1.jpg)